jimmycodesocial/draft-js-iframely-plugin/README.md

 *Webpack Usage*
 1. Install Webpack loaders: `npm i style-loader css-loader --save-dev`
-2. Add the below section to Webpack config (if your config already has a loaders array, simply add the below loader object to your existing list.
+2. Add the below section to Webpack config (if your config already has a loaders array, simply add the below loader object to your existing list).

 ```js
 module.exports = {